logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 -------------------------------------------------
 .. warning::
  - The Spark DataFrames API requires your Databricks cluster to be able to reach the private network of your Feature Store cluster.
- - See `Step 4 (Option 2): Using the Pandas API`_. for an alternative that does not require private networking.
+ - See `Step 4 (Option 2): Using the Python API`_. for an alternative that does not require private networking.

 Step 4.1: Ensuring up network connectivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The DataFrames SDK needs to be able to connect directly to the IP on which the Feature Store is listening.
+The Spark DataFrames API needs to be able to connect directly to the IP on which the Feature Store is listening.
 This means that if you deploy the Feature Store on AWS you will either need to deploy the Feature Store in the same VPC as your Databricks
 cluster or to set up `VPC Peering <https://docs.databricks.com/administration-guide/cloud-configurations/aws/vpc-peering.html>`_
 between your Databricks VPC and the Feature Store VPC.